Teleportation of Post-Selected Quantum States: Pre and Post-Selected Teleportation

 In the usual teleportation one can think of the movement of the state as starting with Alice, going forward in time in system $A$ until the Bell Measurement, then going backward in time (scrambled by $\sigma_i$) in system $a$ until getting to the entangled state, then going forward in time in $B$ until $\sigma_i$ is applied after which the state is successfully teleported.
 In the teleportation of a post-selected state one can think of the state starting with Alice, going backwards in time in system $A$ with $\sigma_i$ applied, then backwards further until the entangled state, then forwards in time in system $b$ until the Bell Measurement which undoes $\sigma_i$, and finally backwards in time in system $B$ as the successfully teleported state.

 The teleportation actions in the two procedures are the same if we swap the roles of Alice and Bob, and hence the equations of the post-selected teleportation work in the same way as the pre-selected teleportation.
-One way to check this mathematically starts by noting that the Bell Measurement with outcome $i$ is a projection onto the state $\bra{\Phi^+}_{bB} \sigma^b_i$ which occurs with probability $\frac{1}{4}$.
-Working backwards in time, the post-selected teleportation does:

-\beq \eeq as desired.
+One way to check this mathematically starts by noting that the Bell Measurement with outcome $i$ is a projection onto the state $\braL{bB}{\Phi^+} \sigma^b_i$ which occurs with probability $\frac{1}{4}$.
+Working backwards in time, the post-selected teleportation does: \beq \eeq as desired.
 In the second line the Bell measurement acts as the preparation of a post-selected state.

 This procedure is optimal in its usage of entanglement and classical communication, as proved in Appendix \ref{AppendixResources}.
 The extension to higher dimensions is straightforward and follows the method in \cite{teleportation}.
 Entanglement swapping and teleportation of mixed states work as usual.